ngbsn/ngbsn.github.io/blogs/sample-spring-boot-jms-transaction-ibm-mq.md

 - Create a simple Spring Boot Application
 - Configure the Spring Boot Application to use IBM MQ
-- Configure the beans for MQ Connection Factory and Transaction Manager.
+- Configure the beans for MQ Connection Factory and Transaction Manager
+- Write the JMS Producer and a Service to process the incoming message
+- Write the JMS Listener

 ## Create a simple Spring Boot Application